 Empty container, remove lids and corks.

 - Do not place items on the side of the bin.

 Do NOT place the following items in any glass recycling bin (curbside or drop-off)

 - Dishes, plates, glasses

 Frequently Asked Questions

 What happens to the glass after it has been picked up?

 Glass will be recycled locally at Momentum Recycling’s processing facility in Salt Lake City.
 Visit Momentum Recycling’s website for details about the destination for the glass cullet.

 - Collecting glass separately results in more glass actually getting recycled.
-Curbside programs that collect glass typically recycle less than half the glass that is collected in the bin, due to the glass being broken down into pieces too small to recover.
+Curbside programs that collect glass typically recycle less than half the glass that is collected in the can, due to the glass being broken down into pieces too small to recover.
 Over 95% of the glass collected for recycling in Salt Lake City ends up getting recycled.

 How can I recycle glass from my business?